 Two tests are intended for weeks 7 and 14.
 The tests will verify students' knowledge of materials covered during seminars and assigned for home preparation.
 In order to pass the course, the sum of the scores from the two tests must be at least 65%.
 There will not be any re-take tests.
 If a need arises to change the date of the test due to holiday or absence of a lecturer, the students will be informed well in advance through the official website of the Department/by email.
 Regular and active seminar attendance is required; more than two absences will make it impossible for the lecturer to assign a final grade.
 If a student is not prepared, he/she will be considered absent.
 Should the students fail to bring their own copy or a completed home assignment for a particular seminar, they will be asked to leave the classroom.
 Students shall respect their distribution into individual seminar groups.
-In case of any questions, please, contact the lecturer: mariana.zelenakova@upjs.sk or mariana.zelenakova@gmail.com.

 Assessment: Test No. 1. - 50% Test No. 2. - 50% Total: 100%